MP Estate Planning UK

 How is Inheritance Tax Calculated?

-The calculation of inheritance tax involves assessing the total value of the deceased’s estate, including all assets worldwide.
-Here’s a simplified breakdown:
+The calculation of IHT involves adding up the total value of the deceased’s estate — including all worldwide assets for UK-domiciled individuals — then deducting liabilities, reliefs, and exemptions.
+Here’s a simplified breakdown of the key components:

 ComponentDescriptionValue Consideration

-UK PropertyProperty situated in the UKMarket value at the time of death
+UK PropertyProperty situated in the UKMarket value at the date of death

-Overseas PropertyProperty located outside the UKMarket value at the time of death, converted to GBP
+Overseas PropertyProperty located outside the UKMarket value at the date of death, converted to GBP at the prevailing exchange rate

-Other AssetsCash, investments, and other possessionsValue at the time of death
+Other AssetsCash, investments, pensions (from April 2027), and personal possessionsValue at the date of death

 Inheritance Tax on Overseas Property